RyanAliXII/ContactTracing/README.md

 ## Description

 This is my self-project made using MERN Stack.
 Originally, The scope of this project was national level but, I turned down the scope into school campus use.
 That is why there is some inconsistencies on the code, but I gave all my best to make it clean as much as possible.
 The reason for turning down the scope is because i am solo developer and i did not much have time because of school works.

 ## How to Run

 1. Run the following `git clone https://github.com/PusangMaySaging/ContactTracing.git` or download as ZIP.
 2. Run `npm run serve` on parent folder and `npm run start` in client folder.
-3. Enjoy 	❤️ :heart:
+3. Enjoy :heart:

 ## Features

 The users are consisted of **Client, Admin and Room Account**

 ### Client

 - **Register and Sign In**
 - **Generate New QR Code**
 - **View Travel Logs**
-- ** Edit Profile**
+- **Edit Profile**

 ### Administrator

 - **View Reports**
 - **View Client Travel Logs with Filters**
 - **Create Room and Room Account**